Our team has been structuring and advising on Shariah-compliant financings for Islamic institutions and investors for almost two decades.

 With unrivalled experience in supporting participants in the sector with innovative solutions, we have the pre-eminent Scottish practice in Islamic finance and are trusted advisors in England and Wales with international reach.

 We structured the first Shariah-compliant retail mortgage and savings products operating under Scots law and carried out the first purely Islamic commercial property financing in Scotland.

-Our Islamic finance group works in collaboration with Shariah scholars and supervisory boards to provide pragmatic commercial advice that observes the principles of justice, equity and fairness inherent in the Shariah.
+Our Islamic finance group works in collaboration with Shariah scholars and supervisory boards to provide pragmatic commercial advice which observes the principles of justice, equity and fairness inherent in the Shariah.

 We support banks, financial institutions, funds, corporate clients and sponsors on a variety of structures, including the following types of transaction:

-Commodity murabaha involves the trading of assets between two parties as a method of providing finance.
-The assets that are purchased and sold under a commodity murabaha transaction are typically metals that are publicly tradable on a commodities exchange.
+Commodity murabaha involves trading assets between two parties as a method of providing finance.
+The assets purchased and sold under a commodity murabaha transaction are typically metals that are publicly tradable on a commodities exchange.

 Under a commodity murabaha transaction, a financier (usually a financial institution) acquires commodities and then immediately sells those commodities to its client at an agreed mark-up on their original cost price.
 The profit mark-up on the original cost price is often linked to a publicly available benchmark or index.

 The price due to the financier is generally payable by the client in instalments or on other deferred payment terms.
 The deferral of the price involves the provision of credit, which may be used as working capital or to fund the acquisition of real estate or other assets.

 Diminishing musharakah is an arrangement under which a financier (usually a financial institution) and its client co-own an asset in a decreasing partnership.